fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricNodeTransitionProgress.md

 ## PARAMETERS

 ### -OperationId
 A Guid used to track the operation.
-The value of the parameter should be the same value that was passed into Start-ServiceFabricNodeTransition, which started the operation.
+The value of the parameter should be the same value that was passed into **Start-ServiceFabricNodeTransition**, which started the operation.

 ```yaml
 Type: Guid